ClicknCall frequently asked questions

 Q: Do I need any Internet connection to use VoIP?

-A: No, you can use our ANI callback service to enjoy the cheap VoIP phone rates.
+A: Not necessarily, you can use our callback service to enjoy the cheap VoIP call rates.

 Q: Your registration page doesn't ask me for details, how do I receive my account details after I pay?